paolij/GSEMOR-Metagenomics-Tutorial/README.md

 We will be submitting jobs to the HPG server using SLURM job scripts.
 For more information on submitting jobs check out this [website](https://help.rc.ufl.edu/doc/HPG_Scheduling).
 For good computing practices using HPG check [here](https://help.rc.ufl.edu/doc/HPG_Computation).

 ⚠️ Warning: Ensure you are not running analyses on login nodes.
+To avoid this, submit jobs to the scheduler using sbatch command followed by your script.

 ### **Kraken Metagenomic Pipeline**